Copyright Zen☆Ren 2019 - Theme by ThemeinProgress

-And now a little story: I had the pleasure of visiting India last year, and one week before this new moon/new year, I received a reading from a Vedic astrologer who recommended a ceremony to release past-life karma that was manifesting itself in my body.
-On new moon’s eve, I met him in Laxman Jhula and hopped on the back of his moped.
-We rode more than an hour in falling dusk, looping along jungle roads speckled with wild elephant dung, until we reached Haridwar, considered one of the seven holiest cities in India, located along the banks of the Ganges in the foothills of the Himalayas.
+A few years ago I traveled to India.
+One week before this new moon, a Vedic astrologer recommended a ceremony to release past-life karma from my body.
+On new moon’s eve, I hopped on the back of his moped and rode more than an hour in falling dusk, looping along jungle roads speckled with wild elephant dung until we reached Haridwar, one of the seven holiest cities in India, located along the banks of the Ganges in the foothills of the Himalayas.

-At the temple, myself and one other woman, riddled with karma from her past life as a shaman, sat and twirled and chanted.
-The priests wove rice, flowers, colored powders, candles and water from the Ganges in a ceremony lasting more than an hour.
-Afterward, I was given the river water used in the ceremony and instructed to bathe with some of it every day.
-Once outside on the temple steps, I asked the other woman for a ride home.
-I was exhausted, head pounding, but also feeling mischievous because I had skipped class to be there, and marveling now at this entirely unspoken bond.
+At the temple, another woman and I sat and twirled and chanted while the priests used water from the Ganges in a ceremony lasting more than an hour.
+Afterward, I was given the water used in the ceremony and instructed to bathe with it every day.
+Outside on the temple steps, I asked the other woman for a ride home.
+I was exhausted, head pounding, but feeling mischievous because I had skipped class to be there, and now marveling at the entirely unspoken bond I had with this woman.
 Less than ten minutes into our journey back, the storm began.

-My new friend and driver had a helmet, but I was defenseless, and the rain fell so heavily that it seemed to cut my face as we zipped through the twisting lanes of traffic.
-In India, the streets churn night and day with humans, cows, mopeds, rickshaws and trucks like a wriggling rainbow millipede.
+My new friend and driver had a helmet, but I was defenseless, and the rain fell so heavily that it cut my face as we zipped through twisting lanes of traffic.
+In India, the streets churn night and day like a wriggling rainbow millipede of humans, cows, mopeds, rickshaws and trucks.
 Potholes are deep and numerous.
 In the near darkness, my dear driver did not see one of these gaping holes, and I was so jolted that I almost fell off into oncoming traffic.
-Violet lightning arced intermittently across the entire sky and thunder cracked with such force that we found ourselves screaming.
+Violet lightning arced intermittently across the sky and thunder cracked with such force that we found ourselves screaming.

-Once home and finally dismounting the moped, I discovered that I could barely move.
-My arms and legs were leaden and aching from gripping the moped with every ounce of my strength.
-I walked home smiling, relishing the sensation of throbbing muscles, dripping clothes, squeaky, waterlogged sandals and the feeling of being utterly, incandescently alive.
+Once home, dismounting the moped, I discovered that I could barely move.
+My arms and legs were leaden and aching from gripping the moped with all of my strength.
+I walked home smiling, relishing my throbbing muscles, dripping clothes, squeaky, waterlogged sandals and the feeling of being utterly, incandescently alive.